-THE nerves are fed by the blood.
+THE nerves are fed by I the blood.
 Poor blood means starved nerve tissue, insomnia, irritability and depression.
 Dr. Williams' Pink Pills will enrich your blood stream and rebuild your over-worked nerves.
-Miss Josephine M. Martin, of Kitchener, Ontario, testifies to this : "I suffered from a nervous breakdown," she writes.
-"I had terrible sick headaches, dizziness; felt very weak and could not sleep; had no appetite.
+Miss Josephine M. Martin, of Kitchener, Ontario, testifies to this:

+"I suffered from'a nervous breakdown," she writes.
+"1 had terrible sick headaches, dizzinese; felt very weak and could not sleep; had no appetite.
 I felt always as if something terrible were going to happen.
-After taking other treatment without success, on my sister's advice, I tried Dr. Williams' Pink Pills, and now all these symptoms are gone, and I am strong and happy Buy Dr. Williams' Pink or any dealer in medicine or by mail, 50 cents, postpaid, from the Dr. Williams Medicine Co., Brockville, Ontario.
+After taking other treatment without success, on my sister's advice, I tried Dr. Williams' Pink Pills, and now all these symptoms are gone, and I am strong and happy

+Buy Dr. Williams' Pink Pills now at your druggist's or any dealer in medicine or by mail, 50 cents, poetpaid, from the Dr. Williams Medicine Co., Brockville, Ontario.